What are Content Hubs? (Examples, Types, SEO Benefits)

 If you oversee digital marketing for your brand, your top priority right now should be creating unforgettable digital experiences for your customers.

 Google sends billions of visitors to websites each day through organic search.
 If you want a slice of that pie, you’ve got to think bigger than product pages and longform content.
 Instead, present immersive, interactive digital experiences that delight customers and keep them coming back for more.
 How?

 Introducing the content hub.

 Marketers often struggle to define content hubs because there’s so much variation from one example to the next.
-But, here’s our take: A content hub is a centralized online destination that contains curated content around a specific topic.
+But, here’s our take.

 For example, say you provide credit cards.
 You could have a content hub for information related to:

 - Balance transfer management

 - Balance payoff calculations

 It’s important to note that a blog is not the same thing as a content hub.
 Blogs are organized in a linear fashion in roughly the same format with posts appearing in chronological order.
 They’re also incredibly broad.